Ethkoh/Notes/datacamp_python.md

     - Compare predictions with the known labels

 ### train test split
-rain and test sets are vital to ensure that your supervised learning model is able to generalize well to new data.
+train and test sets are vital to ensure that your supervised learning model is able to generalize well to new data.
 ```
 from sklearn.model_selection import train_test_split
 X_train, X_test, y_train, y_test =